-A Thrift Savings Plan (TSP) loan allows uniformed service members or employees of the federal government.
+A Thrift Savings Plan (TSP) is a retirement plan offered to uniformed service members or employees of the federal government.
 A TSP loan allows members of a TSP retirement plan to borrow against their own retirement savings and is similar to a 401(k) loan.

-For eligible borrowers who need extra cash to finance a large or unexpected expense, a TSP loan can be a good way to get it.
-But the loan does come with a set of rules and potential costs, which is why considering personal loans is also a good way to go.
+For eligible borrowers who need extra cash to finance a large or unexpected expense, a TSP loan can be a logical solution.
+However, there are TSP loan rules and potential costs involved to be aware of before taking one out.

 How do TSP loans work?